Campus assault suspect eludes arrest for 2 years, after ‘So I raped you’ Facebook message

 “The police so often get beat up for doing the wrong thing.
 Here, it’s pretty impressive, they were on the ball,” said lawyer Conor Lamb, who sued Rillema last month on behalf of the Penn State accuser, a 42-year-old woman in suburban Philadelphia.

-Rilemma’s lawyers plan to challenge the privacy issues raised by the genetic sleuthing, especially the way his DNA from the coffee cup was obtained without a warrant.
+Rilemma’s lawyers plan to fight the charges, at least in part by contesting the privacy issues raised by the genetic sleuthing, especially the way his DNA from the coffee cup was obtained without a warrant.

 “Everybody wants to solve old crimes, but the process is so invasive, and when it’s done without a warrant, people ought to think about that.
 It’s creepy and scary,” said defense lawyer Deanna Kelley of suburban Detroit.